shg8/3DGS.cpp/README.md

 After installing the Vulkan SDK, please proceed with CMake configuration and build steps as usual.

+### iOS, iPadOS, visionOS
+1. Make sure that the Vulkan SDK is installed
+2. Run the `xcode_setup` CMake target
+3. Set your development team id in `project.xcconfig`
+4. Profit

 ## TODO

 - [x] Better controls and GUI on GLFW